It's my right: Next Steps

 From Muslim to Catholic beliefs, from girls to boys, and from diverse sexual orientations – these young people all have one thing in common.
-They’re calling for mandatory sex and relationships education (SRE).
+They’re calling for good quality relationships and sex education (RSE).

 It's some of the most difficult challenges we face